mark-hahn/drykup/README.md

 		title 'Hello World'
 	body ->

-Executing this code will result in the property `drykup.html` containing this ...
+Executing this code will result in the property `drykup.htmlOut` containing this ...

 	<head>
 		<title>Hello World</title>